ansible/ansible-builder/docs/definition.rst

 version
 ^^^^^^^

-An integer value that sets the schema version of the execution environment definition file.
+An integer value that sets the schema version of the Execution Environment definition file.
 Defaults to ``1``.
 Must be ``3`` if you are using Ansible Builder 3.x.